KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Pir by bugsounet](https://github.com/bugsounet/MMM-Pir)

+1. Recommendation: Found `new Date()` in file `long-press-event.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+2. Deprecated: Found `new Buffer(` in file `progressbar.js`: This is deprecated.
+Please update: <https://nodejs.org/api/buffer.html>.
+3. Deprecated: Found ` electron-rebuild` in file `postinstall.sh`: Replace it with `@electron/rebuild`
-1. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-2. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-PIR by mboskamp](https://github.com/mboskamp/MMM-PIR)